Car bomb explodes outside NGO in Kabul

-Kabul, Afghanistan (CNN)One person has been killed and six others wounded after a car bomb exploded outside the gates of the CARE NGO in Kabul Monday around 11:30 p.m. local time, Afghan Ministry of the Interior spokesman Sediq Sediqi told CNN.
+Kabul, Afghanistan (CNN)One person has been killed and six others wounded after a car bomb exploded outside the gates of the CARE NGO in Kabul Monday, Afghan Ministry of the Interior spokesman Sediq Sediqi told CNN.

 A statement from the ministry added that the attackers were wearing suicide vests.